 My son is in his thirties now, but all I have to do is close my eyes, and I can remember so clearly the arguing and my feelings of hopelessness and despair.
-Hearing Bing Crosby on the radio singing “White Christmas” didn’t make me smile; it made me change the station!
+Hearing Christmas songs on the radio didn’t make me smile—it made me change the station!

 Instead of anticipating the holidays with joy, I absolutely dreaded Christmas as it typically brought disappointment, anger, and sadness.
-One year, instead of shopping for Christmas presents, my husband and I found ourselves out buying plaster to fix the hole my son had kicked in the living room wall.
+One year, while most other families were shopping for Christmas presents, my husband and I found ourselves shopping for plaster to fix the hole my son had kicked in the living room wall.

 The saying goes that time heals all wounds.
-I can honestly say that looking back on things after several years have passed really does give you a different perspective.
+I can honestly say that looking back on things after several years have passed does give you a different perspective.
 And so my gift to you is the most valuable thing I can think of: the gift of hope.
 With the perspective of a survivor, here are some reasons why I wouldn’t go back and trade the experience of parenting my son for anything else.

-But out of chaos and crisis come change, and I found strength within that I never realized I possessed.
+But out of chaos and crisis come change, and I found a strength within that I never realized I possessed.
 While my son may have brought out the worst in me (at times), he also brought out the best in me.
 And for that, I thank him.

 One thing is certain about parenting a challenging child: it sets us apart from all the rest!
-Like the Navy SEALS, we’ve undergone some of the most challenging and intense situations possible; situations that developed our courage and resolve.
+Like the Navy SEALS, we’ve undergone some of the most challenging and intense situations possible—situations that developed our courage and resolve.

 I remember the most difficult Christmas season of my son’s childhood.
 When he was 13, he kicked a hole in our living room wall.
 Grounding meant nothing to him, but possessions and money did.
 I told him:

-Christmas is about giving; not buying my son gifts was one of the toughest things I’d ever done as a parent.
-But the life lesson—you are responsible for your behavior and there are always consequences to your choices—was so much more valuable than the latest video game or cell phone.
+Christmas is about giving.
+Not buying my son gifts was one of the toughest things I’d ever done as a parent.
+But the life lesson my oppositional defiant child had to learn—“you are responsible for your behavior and there are always consequences to your choices”—was so much more valuable than the latest video game or cell phone.
 And so, I lovingly placed a Christmas card under the tree:

 It took tremendous strength not to give in and buy him at least something for under the tree.
-He is my son; I wanted him to be happy, especially on Christmas.
+He is my son.
+I wanted him to be happy, especially at Christmas.
 But more than that, I wanted him to grow into a responsible, law-abiding citizen.

 Years later, I can see that this seemingly “stubborn” child was born with the personality and the will to not compromise when he feels strongly about something.
 At times, those traits have served him well—at other times, not so well.
 But because I know that I provided him with what he needed growing up, now that he’s an adult, I can accept that it’s his journey, not mine.

-- I Love My Son.
 Finally, no matter what we’ve gone through over the years, I love my son.
 I haven’t always liked or agreed with his behavior or his choices, but I have always loved him.
 There were days I had to dig deep to remember it.
 Sometimes I had to write it down to remind myself, but love was what got me through the challenge of parenting.
 Through good times (and yes, there were some good times) and bad, for better or worse, he’s my child and I love him.

 My wish for you, your child and your family this holiday is hope.
 If the peace and joy of the season seem overshadowed by the challenges you are facing, know that you are not alone.
 Everyone here at Empowering Parents is here to support you.
 And I am with you in heart and spirit.